 David Rocchio - Founder and President: is an attorney, writer and Emmy-nominated filmmaker.
 As a practicing attorney David worked both as a litigator and served as Legal Counsel to Vermont’s Governor Howard Dean, M.D.
 As an emerging filmmaker, David’s award-winning short films have played internationally (including Cannes Short Film Corner; Italy’s Capalbio International Short Film Festival ‘Best of Capalbio’; and 2015 Los Angeles Independent Film Awards, finalist best screenplay.
-David conceived and co-produced The Gun Shop, a documentary about gun ownership in the US.
-The Gun Shop screened as part of the UK's Channel 4’s Cutting Edge strand and the first element of a documentary about guns in America aimed to begin true dialogue (and dialogue starts by listening).
+David conceived and co-produced The Gun Shop, an Emmy-nominated single-episode documentary made initially for the UK's Channel 4’s Cutting Edge strand and then playing worldwide.
 David is a nationally certified EMT, a veteran ski patrolman and in addition to screenwriting and filmmaking, writes short fiction and for twenty years has written a column for central Vermont newspapers.
 He lives with his family (and dog) in Stowe, Vermont.

 SSL Alum Carrie Wachob (Operations, Alum Engagement) is a Seattle-based writer, video editor, and dog lover.
 She is an alum of both Stowe Story Labs and a Stowe Story Labs Writers' Retreat.
 Her script CRAZY CAT LADY recently won the UK-based Create50 competition, and a short film based on that script is currently in post-production.
 Her dark short story "Goodnight, Krissy" will be published in 2018 as part of the sci-fi collection The Singularity.